 How To Activate ‘Clear Mode’

-Users who are part of the restricted test and access clear mode will see the option when they tap and hold the screen.
-When you do as such, the ‘clear Mode’ setting will show up under the ‘Add to Favorites’ button in the menu.
+Users who are part of the restricted test will see the option when they tap and hold the screen.
+When you do as such, the ‘clear Mode’ setting will show up under the ‘Add to Favorites’ button.
 Tapping on that will set off a distraction-free viewing experience.

 TikTok said it doesn’t have a lot to share on the test right now.
 Taking into account clear mode is in limited testing, it’s obscure when TikTok plans to broadly carry it out more.

-TikTok is presently testing various new changes for its platform, as it was of late uncovered that the organization is further putting resources into HTML5 games.
-It seems TikTok is likewise dealing with a LIVE mobile gaming feature that would permit creators to more readily draw in fans while live streaming.
-TikTok has likewise begun testing a way for users to distinguish comments that they believe are unimportant or improper through a private dislike button.
-When a user dislikes a comment, the dislike won’t be public and commenters will not be told that their comments have been disliked.
+TikTok is presently testing various new changes for its platform.
+As it was late uncovered that the organization is further putting resources into HTML5 games.
+It seems TikTok is likewise dealing with a LIVE mobile gaming feature that would permit creators to draw in fans.
+While live streaming.
+TikTok has likewise begun testing a way for users to distinguish comments.
+That they believe are unimportant or improper through a private dislike button.
+When a user dislikes a comment.
+The dislike won’t be public and commenters will not be told that their comments have been disliked.